hyperspy/hyperspy/doc/user_guide/model.rst

 During operation SAMFire uses a list of strategies to determine how to select the next pixel and estimate its starting parameters.
 Only one strategy is used at a time.
-Next strategy is chosen when no new pixels are can be fitted with the current strategy.
+Next strategy is chosen when no new pixels can be fitted with the current strategy.
 Once either the strategy list is exhausted or the full dataset fitted, the algorithm terminates.